Environmental & Social Materiality>Climate Change

 Toyohira Power Station | Kitahiroshima, Hiroshima Prefecture | 112kW |

-At the Hokuto City Murayamarokkamuraseki Waterfarm*5, we use existing irrigation canals to supply renewable energy while making appropriate adjustments to the volume of water used to ensure adequate supplies of irrigation water for farmland and water for household use.
+At the Hokuto City Murayamarokkamuraseki- Waterfarm*6, we use existing irrigation canals to supply renewable energy while making appropriate adjustments to the volume of water used to ensure adequate supplies of irrigation water for farmland and water for household use.

-At the micro-scale hydro-power station in Shiroishi City, Miyagi Prefecture, the elevation difference in water pipes of water supply facilities is used to generate electricity with minimal impact on the surrounding environment.
+At the small hydropower station in Shiroishi City, Miyagi Prefecture, the elevation difference in water pipes of water supply facilities is used to generate electricity with minimal impact on the surrounding environment.

 In addition, in selling power through Marubeni Power Retail Corporation, we are helping to improve biodiversity by allocating a portion of the electricity fees to forest maintenance and management.

-M&C Tottori Hydroelectric Power Co., Ltd. (hereafter, M&C Tottori Hydroelectric Power) believes that building a trusting relationship through communication with local residents is essential for the safe and secure operation of hydroelectric power generation projects.
+M&C Tottori Hydro Power Co., Ltd. (hereafter, M&C Tottori Hydro Power) believes that building a trusting relationship through communication with local residents is essential for the safe, secure, and stable operation of hydroelectric power generation projects.
 To this end, M&C Tottori Hydro Power has appointed a “staff member in charge of community coexistence” and has made efforts to reflect residents' opinions of its operations on its website.
-In addition, the company regularly communicates with local stakeholders, including six local municipalities (Wakasa, Yazu, Kurayoshi, Misasa, Nichinan and Hino Town) and various councils on important issues related to the environmental impacts, e.g. on rivers and a stable water supply, that may arise from construction, inspections, etc. Thanks to these initiatives, M&C Tottori Hydroelectric Power understands each municipality’s needs (including complaints) and business risks and incorporates them into its management strategy.
+In addition, the company regularly communicates with local stakeholders, including six local municipalities (Wakasa, Yazu, Kurayoshi, Misasa, Nichinan and Hino Town) and various councils on important issues related to the environmental impacts, e.g., on rivers, that may arise from construction, inspections, etc. Thanks to these initiatives, M&C Tottori Hydro Power understands each municipality’s needs (including complaints) and business risks and incorporates them into its management strategy.

-In addition, M&C Tottori Hydro plans to offer on-site classes and work experience for elementary and junior high schools on the theme of hydroelectric power generation projects.
-M&C Tottori Hydroelectric Power contributes to the economic development of the region by improving the knowledge of local residents and linking it to the development of the next generation of human resources.
+In addition, M&C Tottori Hydro Power plans to offer visiting lectures and work experience for elementary and junior high schools on the theme of hydroelectric power generation projects.
+M&C Tottori Hydro Power contributes to the economic development of the region by improving the knowledge of local residents and linking it to the development of the next generation of human resources.

 The Marubeni Group's Mibugawa Power Company also operates a hydroelectric power generation business in the area.
 As a group, the company will contribute to sustainable regional development by building a business portfolio that helps build a society in harmony with the local community.